a25patel/data-structures/data_types/booleans_and_comparison_1.md

 # Booleans and Comparison - Level 1

-These exercises will give you a chance to practice and check your skills in:
+These exercises will give you a chance to check your data comparison skills, as well as your flex your logic muscles!

-Storing and Manipulating Data
-- Data Types
-- Data Operations
-  - Comparison

-Problem Solving with JavaScript
-- Programming Techniques
-  - Control Flow / Logical Expressions & Operators
-  - Functions

 ### !challenge